Adi016prasad/Amena_AI_Chatbot_ARTIFICIAL_INTELLIGENCE_PROJECT1/README.md

 ....If error occured due to other reason then make sure you have all the necessary dependencies and libraries installed.

-tkinter: For GUI development.
+tkinter: For GUI development

-openai: For interaction with the OpenAI GPT-3.5 model.
+openai: For interaction with the OpenAI GPT-3.5 model

-gTTS: For converting text to speech.
+gTTS: For converting text to speech

-playsound: For playing audio.
+playsound: For playing audio

-speech_recognition: For voice input.
+speech_recognition: For voice input

-requests: For making HTTP requests.
+requests: For making HTTP requests